-With approximately 90 percent of all leafy greens already being covered by the CA or AZ LGMA, the implementation of a national marketing agreement should bring about nominal incremental costs for both growers selling to handlers and handlers who are signatories of those state's agreements.
+With approximately 90 percent of all leafy greens already being covered by the CA or AZ LGMA, the implementation of a national marketing agreement should bring about nominal incremental costs for both growers selling to handlers and handlers who are signatories of those states' agreements.
 Involvement in a national program could be financially beneficial with improved buyer and consumer confidence.

-I do not expect our costs to increase significantly under the National Leafy Greens Marketing Agreement since we have already made the necessary investments to comply with the California and Arizona Leafy Greens Marketing Agreements and have, on our own, implemented similar programs in our regional areas of production.
+I do not expect our costs to increase significantly under the National Leafy Greens Marketing Agreement since we have already made the necessary investments to comply with the California and Arizona Leafy Greens Marketing Agreements.
 The addition of a national agreement will not result in additional personnel, capital or testing costs.